lolicow/test-unity-project/README.md

 However it is made in such a short period that the comment for it is quite poor.

 This project was finally reviewed in unity 5.0 , so you might need that to open it.
+And for some reason this version on github does not has the scene "begin" as default scene, so you might have to do it yourself in unity.